QasimQureshi/laddu-netlify/site/content/_index.md

     additional cost of hosting, and then suffer the humiliation of waiting endlessly.
 Our process returns power to our clients, is efficient, and is far less expensive way than traditional matchmaking.
-beans:
-  - 1
-  - 2
-  - 3
-  - 4
-  - 5
-icons:
-  - heading: How does Laddu registration work?
-    imageUrl: /img/noun_form_589531.svg
-    text: >
-      1: Sign up on our website and create a basic profile.

-      2: Our matchmakers will get in touch with you, do an intake interview and process payments.

-      3: Based on your responses our algorithm will match you with suitable singles who display similar values.

-      4: We will send you an event invite 2 weeks in advance where you will be able to meet said suitors
-    url: how-to-register
-  - heading: How is Laddu different?
-    imageUrl: /img/noun_fibonacci-sequence_1767617.svg
-    text: >-
-      For starters, we are the antidote to misogynistic Rishta aunties who ask regressive questions and shame both men and women.
-Unlike traditional matchmaking firms, we are a transparent company and have no gimmicks.
-We do not solicit outrageous sums of money on pretentious claims, we do not have scary contracts and most importantly we create a safe space for our clients to meet several suitable suitors in a short time span.
-You will not have to entertain people in your drawing room and endure an additional cost of hosting, and then suffer the humiliation of waiting endlessly.
-Our process returns power to our clients, is efficient, and is far less expensive way than traditional matchmaking.
-    url: Laddu-difference
 products: []
 subtitle: ' '
 title: A better way to meet Rishtas